Updated: Sep 20

 Overall, no concern in combining ketamine infusion therapy with antidepressants.

 If you’re interested in learning more about ketamine infusion therapy, book a consultation with one of our physicians today.
-Freedom Ketamine Treatment Centers has four offices in Maryland and Virginia, and we also offer mobile infusion therapy and flexible appointment scheduling across the DMV.
+Freedom Ketamine Treatment Centers has six offices in Maryland and Virginia, and we also offer mobile infusion therapy and flexible appointment scheduling across the DMV.
 Call our office today to get started.

 The photo in this article is owned by Mark Williams.